CZ-NIC/knot-resolver/modules/policy/README.rst

 * ``FORWARD(ip)`` - forward query to given IP and proxy back response (stub mode)
 * ``MIRROR(ip)`` - mirror query to given IP and continue solving it (useful for partial snooping)
 * ``REROUTE({{subnet,target}, ...})`` - reroute addresses in response matching given subnet to given target, e.g. ``{'192.0.2.0/24', '127.0.0.0'}`` will rewrite '192.0.2.55' to '127.0.0.55', see :ref:`renumber module <mod-renumber>` for more information.

+.. warning:: The policy module only looks at the inbound DNS queries.
+Thus the ``FORWARD(ip)`` policy does only forward inbound query to the specified IP address(es) and it doesn't and it can't do DNSSEC validation.
+If you need DNSSEC validation, you either need to disable ``FORWARD(ip)`` policy or use an upstream DNSSEC-validating resolver.

 .. note:: The module (and ``kres``) expects domain names in wire format, not textual representation.
 So each label in name is prefixed with its length, e.g. "example.com" equals to ``"\7example\3com"``.
 You can use convenience function ``todname('example.com')`` for automatic conversion.